ma16/rpio/cc/Rpi/Cm.md

 ### Audio-Band Noise-Shaping (CTL.MASH)

 The fractional divider operates by periodically dropping clock pulses.
 Therefore the output frequency will switch between SRC/INTGR and SRC/(INTGR+1).
 The resulting jitter may affect the audio band.

-The MASH noise-shaping is incorporated to push the jitter out of the audio band by spreading the actual frequency around the requested frequency.
-The noise shaping shall not be exposed to frequencies higher than 25 MHz.
+A MASH noise-shaping can be applied to push the jitter out of the audio band by spreading the actual frequency around the requested frequency.
+This noise shaping shall not be exposed to frequencies higher than 25 MHz.

-# | Description
+| # | Description
 ---: | :---
 0 | The fractional part of the divider is not used at all.
 1 | The fractional part of the divider is used, but no noise-shaping.